-The international affairs team of the ARL is developing a virtual and interactive knowledge and communication platform, the visibility of the insights gained as part of the ARL network will be significantly increased.
-By developing this knowledge and communication platform, which is unique in this format, the ARL is making a significant contribution to the active shaping of the European Research Area in the field of spatial and planning science.
+The new knowledge and communication platform went live in September 2021 and will significantly increase the visibility of the insights gained as part of the ARL network.
+With its development, which is unique in this format, the ARL is making a significant contribution to the active shaping of the European Research Area in the field of spatial and planning science.
 At the same time, these measures are essential for securing the ARL’s contacts and connections at the European level and potentially also beyond, and for effectively anchoring its working methods in an international environment.

 A selection of international activities